The Human Pyramid (1961 film)

 The Human Pyramid (La Pyramide humaine) is a 1961 Ivorian docufiction film directed by Jean Rouch.
-Rouch brought together black African and white French students to improvise interactions with each other at an integrated high school in Abidjan.
+He cast black African and white French students to improvise interactions with each other at an integrated high school in Abidjan.

 Plot

 Rouch took the title of his film from a poem by the Surrealist Paul Eluard.
 In Abidjan in newly-independent Ivory Coast, the film sees a mixed-race lycée class in which the filmmaker asks why white and black students do not mix together socially after class.
 They are interviewed separately and together, and are shown in their home environments and meeting together socially.
 They also improvise scenes of fantasized events.
 Racial tensions intensify when a new female student from Paris starts dating an African student.
 The film is both ethnofiction and a documentary account of making ethnofiction: counterposed to the main plot of the relation between the two racial groups is a subplot, which is the effect on the student actors of the making of the film itself.